 Learn New Skills

 Learning new skills, especially ones that help develop a sense of independence, certainly helps build self esteem.
 We all like to know that we are capable of caring for ourselves if need be.
 Teaching kids skills like cooking and doing their own laundry can help them feel more confident and capable.
 You may want to assign them some simple tasks to help out around the house.
 Doing a household chore regularly gives them a sense of responsibility and makes feel needed.

 When kids learn to goal plan they also learn the value of hard work.
 Goal setting is an important skill to teach children early on.
 Setting and working towards small goals can be a great way to build self esteem at an early age.
 Make sure they start with small goals so they can learn to be confident in their own abilities.
 Then help them learn how to set stretch goals and break those down when they are ready to step things up.
 You can get a free goal setting worksheet for kids at simplycreateinspire.com

 Help your child overcome self-doubt and thrive with these simple yet powerful exercises.
 I hope these self esteem activities for kids help your child to approach things with a growth mindset and feel confident even when they face challenges.
 Despite setbacks and failures, positive thinking can help us be resilient.
-If kids learn how to give other people respect and help, as well as show a willingness to learn there will be no obstacle that can stop them for long.
+If kids learn how to give other people respect and help, as well as show a willingness to learn, there will be no obstacle that can stop them for long.
 A healthy sense of self-esteem will be invaluable to young people in social situations, relationships, and in the work place.
 Which of these building self esteem activities do you think will be most helpful to your child?
 Which self esteem activity will you start with?